nshrimal11/Nirav_Portfolio/README.md

 ## Projects

+*Note: Click each project title to view the full project, including code, visualizations, and detailed explanations of my analysis steps.*

 ### [Project 1: Data Job Market Analysis](https://github.com/nshrimal11/Data_Job_Market_Project)

 This project was created out of a desire to navigate and understand the job market more effectively as well as to aid me in my job search.
 It delves into top-paying and in-demand skills to help find optimal job opportunities for data analysts.